Often the question is phrased: What is IT Architecture?

 Every enterprise has IT concepts applied to it.
 To name a few:

 We can go on endlessly with all the IT concepts implemented today in organizations.
-The challenge is to have all these IT concepts co-exist and collaborate so they don't interfere or counteract but collaborate and enforce each other.
+The challenge is to have all these IT concepts coexist and collaborate so that they don't interfere or counteract, but instead work together and reinforce each other.

-That is where IT architecture comes into place.
+That is where IT architecture comes into play.
 IT architects will ensure that the IT concepts are coherent and consistent.

 One of the major benefits of working with IT architecture is increasing the ability to implement new IT concepts quickly and successfully.
-Various organizations are progressing with IT architecture to improve awareness and maturity of their cybersecurity.
+Various organizations are progressing with their IT architecture to improve awareness and maturity in cybersecurity.

 IT Architecture Diagram

 IT architecture is a set of concepts.
-So, an IT architecture diagram will visualize the IT concepts.
+Therefore, an IT architecture diagram will visually represent the IT concepts.
 Below is an example of such an IT Architecture diagram.

-The visualization shows concepts like Single Version of Truth, Loosely Coupling, and Server Based Computing.
-It could be that the company's strategy or the requirements of stakeholders ask for or require these concepts to be implemented.
+The visualization shows concepts like Single Version of Truth, Loosely Coupling, and Server-Based Computing.
+The company's strategy or stakeholder requirements may necessitate the implementation of these concepts.

 IT Architecture Principles